 The drawback to this method is that it’s very hard to completely eliminate weed seeds from the soil, and it’s extremely difficult to tell the germinating weeds from your native plants.

-Nature has a planting strategy when making wildflower meadows that finds the perfect conditions for each plant, which we have to try and emulate.
+Nature has a planting strategy when making wildflower meadows that finds the perfect conditions for each plant, which we have to try and mimic.

 Keeping a record on a card file will help too, especially with some of the tongue twisting botanical names, if you want to remember those.